We are pleased to annouce the 2021 keynote speakers.

 Morgan Godvin is a freelance writer, advocate, harm reductionist, and Commissioner on the Oregon Alcohol and Drug Policy Commission.
 She is formerly incarcerated, having spent 4.5 years in federal custody for a drug conviction.
 Her advocacy centers around reducing the harms associated with drug use, preventing overdose death, improving jail and prison conditions, and increasing access to higher education in prison.
 She is a founding member of the Oregon Consortium for Higher Education in Prison.
 During her years of active addiction, she was jailed many times and has written about her experiences with drug court, court-mandated treatment, jail, and corrections health.
-She continues writing articles for popular press publication while beginning her academic career.
+She continues writing articles for popular press publications while beginning her academic career.
 Additionally, she works as a writer and researcher with the Health in Justice Action Lab at Northeastern University School of Law.
 She aspires to a career in public health law.
 She is a student at the OHSU-PSU School of Public Health in Portland, Oregon.

 Dr. Chris Beasley is a community psychologist who conducts community-engaged applied research to strengthen communities while also participating in community organizing to support such settings and helping students develop knowledge and skills for this work.
 As the Principal Investigator for the Post-Prison Education Research Lab (PERL), he uses a variety of psychological sub-disciplines to better understand social and psychological factors that facilitate and hinder transitions from prison to college.
 Dr. Beasley's current focus of inquiry is the psychological process through which formerly incarcerated people develop a broader understanding of their future potential and undergo processes of identity change.
 He is also strengthening UW Tacoma's support for people making these transitions by leading the development of a Husky Post-Prison Pathways program and advising the Formerly Incarcerated Student Association of UWT.
 As a community organizer, Dr. Beasley co-founded the national Formerly Incarcerated College Graduates Network and supports the development of similar networks of formerly incarcerated leaders and advocates for prison and post-prison higher education.
 Lastly, Dr. Beasley is a Board Director for From Prison Cells to PhD, an organization that provides post-prison higher education mentoring and support.